-Figure 3

-Massachusetts Metropolitan Planning Organization Regions
+Figure 3 Massachusetts Metropolitan Planning Organization Regions

-In addition to the work described above, the Boston Region MPO coordinates transportation planning with the four other MPOs in the Boston Urbanized Area: the Merrimack Valley, Northern Middlesex, Old Colony, and Southeastern Massachusetts metropolitan planning organizations.
+In addition to the work previously described, the Boston Region MPO coordinates transportation planning with six other Massachusetts MPOs in the Boston Urbanized Area: the Central Massachusetts, Merrimack Valley, Montachusett, Northern Middlesex, Old Colony, and Southeastern Massachusetts metropolitan planning organizations.
 This work is accomplished through periodic meetings of the MPOs in the Urbanized Area.
-Figure 3 on the previous page shows the areas served by Massachusetts' 13 MPOs.
-In addition, all MPOs in Massachusetts meet with MassDOT and the federal transportation agencies approximately monthly to coordinate on statewide and MPO transportation planning activities.
+Figure 3 shows the areas served by Massachusetts' 13 MPOs.
+In addition, all MPOs in Massachusetts meet with MassDOT and the federal transportation agencies approximately once a month to coordinate on statewide and MPO transportation planning activities.

-2.2c Composition of the Boston Region MPO
+2.2.3 Composition of the Boston Region MPO

 A board of 22 state, regional, and municipal members who work cooperatively to make decisions about regional planning and funding priorities comprises the Boston Region MPO.
-The MPO region encompasses 101 municipalities and approximately 1,405 square miles, stretching from Boston to Ipswich in the north, Duxbury in the south, and to approximately Interstate 495 in the west.
+The MPO has voted to add a seat to enhance the representation of public transportation providers on the MPO board.
+The MPO region encompasses 97 municipalities and approximately 1,360 square miles, stretching from Boston to Ipswich in the north, Marshfield in the south, and to approximately Interstate 495 in the west.
 It is home to more than three million people and approximately two million jobs.
 The diverse communities in the MPO area range from relatively rural communities, such as Dover, to the urban centers of Boston and Cambridge.
 Transportation planning must take into account demographic, cultural, environmental, and mobility diversity.

-A Memorandum of Understanding (MOU, last updated July 7, 2011, see Appendix B) establishes the MPO's membership, composition, structure, committees, processes for developing its certification documents, voting rules, and more.
+A Memorandum of Understanding establishes the MPO's membership, composition, structure, committees, processes for developing its certification documents, voting rules, and more.
+The MPO will update this document once the details regarding transit representation have been determined.